nhsconnect/FHIR-NRLS-API/pages/explore/api_foundation_conformance.md

 ---
 title: Capability Statement
-keywords: foundations, fhir
+keywords: foundations fhir
-tags: [rest,fhir,use_case,api,foundation,noccprofile]
+tags: [fhir]
 sidebar: accessrecord_rest_sidebar
 permalink: api_foundation_conformance.html
 summary: A capability statement is a set of capabilities of a FHIR Server that may be used as a statement of actual server functionality or a statement of required or desired server implementation.
 ---

-{% include custom/search.warnbanner.html %}

 {% include custom/fhir.referencemin.html resource="" page="" fhirlink="[CapabilityStatement](http://www.hl7.org/fhir/STU3/capabilitystatement.html)" content="User Stories" userlink="" %}